Jennifer Chrisler: Career

 In 2006, as executive director of the Family Equality Council, Chrisler was an organizer of efforts to help ensure participation of LGBTQ parents in the annual White House Easter Egg Roll, when tickets were distributed on a first-come, first-served basis to the public willing and able to wait in long lines in advance of the event.
 Chrisler told the Associated Press, "Showing up, participating fully in an American tradition, showing Americans that we do exist, that in our minds isn't a protest."
 In 2007, she again participated with her family and other families with LGBTQ parents.
 In 2009, families with LGBTQ parents were invited to the egg roll by the Obama administration, with tickets distributed directly to the Family Equality Council and other advocacy groups.

 During her tenure as executive director, the Family Equality Council also organized Family Week in Provincetown, Massachusetts.
 In 2012, Chrisler invited Family Research Council president Tony Perkins to meet her family at their home, telling CNN her goal was to "open his heart a little bit" about gay parents and marriage, but he declined.
 In 2013, she announced her retirement from the Family Equality Council.

 From 2013 to 2018, she was the vice president for alumnae relations at Smith College, and then was vice chancellor for university advancement at the University of Massachusetts Dartmouth before she became the chief advancement officer at Hampshire College in 2019.
+In 2024, she was named Vice President for Institutional Support at Hampshire College, a role where she led fundraising work along with many other efforts related to alumni and public relations.

 In June 2025, she was appointed interim president of Hampshire College.
-In October, she was appointed the college's ninth president.
+In October 2025, she was appointed as the college's ninth president.
+On April 14, 2026, the college's leaders announced that it would close after the autumn 2026 semester, citing unresolved financial and accreditation pressures, along with a steep decline in enrollment.